Greylake

+Greylake is a hamlet in Middlezoy parish in Somerset, England.
+It lies on the A361 road about a mile northeast of Middlezoy village, and 5.5 mi south-east of the town of Bridgwater.
+It gives its name to a Site of Special Scientific Interest which lies north of the hamlet.

+SSSI

-Greylake is a 9.3 hectare geological Site of Special Scientific Interest near Middlezoy in Somerset, notified in 1987.
+Greylake is a 9.1 ha geological Site of Special Scientific Interest, notified in 1987.

-This site, on the Somerset Levels, consists of 20 low-lying fields in the north west corner of King's Sedgemoor, and includes the Royal Society for the Protection of Birds Greylake nature reserve which has taken over arable farmland and is now home to northern lapwings, common snipe, Eurasian curlews, redshanks, yellow wagtails, skylarks, and meadow pipits.
+This site, on the Somerset Levels, consists of 20 low-lying fields in the north west corner of King's Sedgemoor.
+It includes the Royal Society for the Protection of Birds' Greylake nature reserve which has taken over arable farmland and is now home to northern lapwings, common snipe, Eurasian curlews, redshanks, yellow wagtails, skylarks, and meadow pipits.